Chapman homers, A’s beat MadBum and Diamondbacks 9-5

 Chapman drove in Lowrie with a ninth-inning single and scored on Murphy’s double.

 Oakland starter Chris Bassitt (1-2) gave up two hits and two runs in five innings, striking out four.
-Arizona loaded the bases with one out in the fifth on two of Bassitt’s five walks and a throwing error by first baseman Matt Olson, but Bassitt retired the side on a popup and a fly ball to preserve a 6-2 lead.
+Arizona loaded the bases with one out in the fifth on two of Bassitt’s five walks and a throwing error by first baseman Matt Olson, but Bassitt induced a popup and a fly ball to preserve a 6-2 lead.

-Arizona third baseman Eduardo Escobar was hitless, ending his career-best home run streak at four games.
+Diamondbacks third baseman Eduardo Escobar was hitless, ending his career-best home run streak at four games.

 TRAINER’S ROOM

-Athletics: Olson was hit by a pitch in the right arm in the seventh and replaced by Seth Brown in the bottom of the eighth. … DH/1B Mitch Moreland (hamstring) missed his third consecutive game.
+Athletics: DH/1B Mitch Moreland (hamstring) missed his third consecutive game.

-Dbacks: 1B Christian Walker (strained right oblique) was placed on the injured list.
-INF Andrew Young was recalled to take Walker’s roster spot. … OF Josh Reddick signed a minor league contract and is expected to report to the Diamondbacks’ training facility in Scottsdale.
+Diamondbacks: 1B Christian Walker (strained right oblique) was placed on the injured list.
+INF Andrew Young was recalled to take Walker’s roster spot. … OF Josh Reddick signed a minor league contract and is expected to report to the club’s training facility in Scottsdale.

 UP NEXT